geirfp/CMI-5_Spec_Current/cmi5_spec.md

 __State API PUT Properties__:

-* _activityId_: Activity id for the AU
+* _activityId_: Activity ID for the AU
 * _agent_: Agent representing the LMS learner being enrolled.
 This MUST match the actor property generated by LMS at AU launch time.
-* _registration_: Registration id representing the LMS learner enrollment in the course.
+* _registration_: Registration ID representing the LMS learner enrollment in the course.
 This MUST match Registration ID used by the LMS at AU launch time.
 * _stateId_: LMS.LaunchData